Python3pkg/CountRecordRefs/README.rst

 `conda <http://conda.pydata.org>`_ or the package `virtualenv <https://virtualenv.pypa.io/en/latest/>`_.

-The project is basically a self-contained single-module (single-file) executable script that also can be used as such.
+This project is basically a self-contained single-module (single-file) executable script that also can be used as such.